-Enforcement actions by the FDA with respect to data integrity-related cGMP violations can result in serious financial consequences for an organization due to facility shutdown, product recalls, import and/or distribution bans, delayed or denied drug approvals, substantial remediation costs, and loss of customers due to a damaged reputation.
+Enforcement actions by the FDA with respect to data integrity-related cGMP violations can result in serious financial consequences for an organization due to facility shutdown, product recalls, import and/ or distribution bans, delayed or denied drug approvals, substantial remediation costs, and loss of customers due to a damaged reputation.
 Several companies that have been cited for data integrity deficiencies by the FDA over the last 12 years are in fact no longer in business due to the financial hardships that ensued.
-FDA warning letters also divert worker attention away from their daily activities towards corrective and preventive actions, which can result in significant expenditures of time and money.
+FDA warning letters also divert worker attention away from their daily activities towards corrective and preventive actions, which can result in signifiA recent analysis of 2018 warning letters found that 45% of GMP-related warning letters issued to pharmaceutical companies based in the United States included a data integrity deficiency cant expenditures of time and money.
 Additionally, manufacturers who are found in violation of data integrity regulations may lose the trust of the FDA and face more frequent and in-depth inspections in the future.